N4yth/Boken_project/README.md

 ## 1. User Stories and Mockups

+### User Stories

+1. Home Page
+   *As a user, I want to view the home page so that I can see all recently modified or new webtoons and search for webtoons by name.*

+2. Advanced Search Page
+   *As a user, I want to use the advanced search page so that I can find webtoons by genre, name, number of chapters, or status.*

+3. Settings Page
+   *As a user, I want to access the settings page so that I can configure my experience on the site according to my preferences.*

+4. Webtoon Details Page
+   *As a user, I want to view the details page of a webtoon so that I can see all the relevant information about it, including title, authors, description, and release data.*

+5. Library Page
+   *As a user, I want to access my library page so that I can see the webtoons I want to read or have already read.*

+6. Create Webtoon Page
+   *As a user, I want to access the page to create a new webtoon so that I can add all the important information about it for other users to see.*

+### Mockups

 ## 2. System Architecture

-This System Architecture Diagram represents a high-level view of the architecture of the site there are 3 elements:
+This System Architecture Diagram represents a high-level view of the site architecture.
+There are three main elements:
-* Frontend : (with NEXTjs) is representing the user and admin interface.
+* Frontend : (with Next.js) represents the user and admin interface.
-* Backend + API : (with Django) is representing the backend that receives HTTP requests and handles them by performing SQL queries to the Database.
+* Backend + API : (with Django) represents the backend that receives HTTP requests and handles them by performing SQL queries to the Database.
-* Database : (with PostgreSQL) is representing the database that will stock all the user and webtoon data.<br/><br/>
+* Database : (with PostgreSQL) represents the database that will stores all the user and webtoon data.<br/><br/>

 <img src="./documentation/img/System_Architecture_diagram.png" alt="System Architecture Diagrams" width="700" height="200"/><br/>